-Our initial stockholders and holders of the private placement warrants will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering.
-These holders will be entitled to make up to three demands, excluding short form registration demands, that we register such securities for sale under the Securities Act.
+Our sponsor, holders of the private placement warrants, the forward purchase investor, and their respective permitted transferees will have registration rights to require us to register a sale of any of our securities held by them pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering.
+These holders will be entitled to make up to four demands, excluding short form registration demands, that we register such securities for sale under the Securities Act.
 In addition, these holders will have "piggy-back" registration rights to include such securities in other registration statements filed by us and rights to require us to register for resale such securities pursuant to Rule 415 under the Securities Act.
 We will bear the costs and expenses of filing any such registration statements.